getodk/docs/src/screenshots.rst

 2. Here is a `tutorial <https://developer.android.com/studio/install.html>`_ on how to set up Android Studio according to different platforms.

-3. Whenver you import an Android project, Android Studio starts a gradle daemon which automatically builds the project.
+3. Whenever you import an Android project, Android Studio starts a gradle daemon which automatically builds the project.
 Alternatively you can go to :menuselection:`Build--> Make Project` to trigger gradle build.

 .. _generate-test-debug: